 Empirical consciousness needs, perhaps, no further comment, for by it we illustrated the difference between conscious and unconscious acts.
-Intelligent and rational consciousness, on the other hand, may be clarified by a contrast.
-In their different manners both common sense and positive science view the meterial world as subject to intelligible patterns and as governed by some law of causality.
-To confine our attention to what man knows best, nemely, his own artefacts, there is discernible in them an intelligible design and their existence has its ground in the labor of production.
-But before the design is realized in things, it was invented by intelligence; before the sequence of productive operations was undertaken, it was affirmed as worth while for some sufficient or apparently sufficient reason.
+Intelligent and rational consciousness, on the other hand, may be clarified by a contrast. different manners both common sense and positive science view the material world as subject to intelligible patterns and as governed by some law of causality.
+To confine our attention to what man knows best, namely, his own artefacts, there is discernible in them an invell-gible design and their existence has its ground in the labor of production.
+But before the design is realized in things, it was invented by intelligence; before the sequence of productive operations was undertaken, it was affirmed as worth while for some sufficient reason.
 In the thing there is the intelligible design, but in the inventor there was not only the intelligibility on the side of the object but also intelligent consciousness on the side of the subject.
-In the thing there is the groundedness that consists in its existence being accounted for by a sequence of operations; but in the entrepreneur there was not only the groundedness of his judgment in the reasons that led to it but also the rational consciousness that required reasons to reach judgment.

-Intelligence and intelligibility are the obverse and reverse of the second level of knowing: intelligence looks for intelligible patterns in presentations and representations; it graps such patterns in its moments of insight; it exploits such grasp in its formulations and in further operations equally guided by insights.
+In the thing there is the groundedness that consists in its existence being accounted for by a sequence of operations; but in the entrepreneur there was not only the groundedness of his judgment in the reasons that led to it but also the rational consciousness that required reasons to reach a judgment.
+Intelligence and intelligibility are the obverse and reverse of the second level of knowing: intelligence looks for intolligible patterns in presentations and representations; it grasps such patterns in its moments of insight; it exploits such grasp in its formulations and in further operations equally guided by the insaghts.
 In like manner, reasonableness and groundedness are the obverse and reverse of the third level of knowing.
-Reasonableness is reflection inasmuch as it seeks groundedness for objects of thought; reasonableness discovers groundedness in its reflective grasp of the unconditioned; reasonableness exploits groundedness when it affirms objects because they are grounded.
-In man's artefacts there are the reverse elements of the intelligibility and groundedness, but there are not the obverse elements of intelligence and reasonableness.
-The obverse elements pertain to cognitional process on its second and third levels; they do not pertain to the contents emergent on those levels, to the idea or concept, to the unconditioned or affirmed; on the contrary, they characterize the acts with which those contents are coupled and so they are specific differentiations of the awareness of consciousness.
-Clear and distinct conception not only reveals the intelligibility of the object but also manifests the intelligence of the subject.
-Exact and balanced judgment not only affirms things as they are but also testifies to the dominance of reasonableness in the subject.
+Reasonableness is reflection inasmuch as it seeks groundedness for objects of thought; reasonableness descovers groundedness in its reflective grasp of the unconditioned; reasonableness exploits groundedness when it affirms objects because they are grounded.
+In man's artefacts there are the reverse elements of intelligibility and groundedness, but there are not the obverse elements of intelligence and reasonableness.
+The obverse elements characterize the second and there is vels of cognitional process, not in terms of what section to the known on those levels, but in terns of do not/ manifests/ off the

+The observe elements pertain to committee process on its second and third levels; they/pertain that to the contents emergent on those levels, to the idea or concept, to the unconditioned or affirmed; on the convery, they characterize the acts with which those contents are coupled and so they are specific differentiations of the awareness of consciousness.
+Clear and distinct conception not only reveals the intelligibility of the object but also/the intelligence of the subject.
+Exact and balanced judgment not only, proceeds things as they are but also testifies to the dominance of reasonableness in the subject.